meyerv11045/notes/notes/ai/3-search.md

 ### $A^*$ Search

+- Combination of UCS (optimal but slow) and Greedy Heuristic search (not optimal but fast)
 - Best-first search with eval fn of $f(n) = g(n) + h(n)$
     - $g(n)$ = path cost from initial state to node $n$
     - $h(n) =$ estimated cost of best/shortest path from $n$ to goal node